imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 ImageStream recommends using CIDR syntax as it's more human readable and less likely to result is the incorrect configuration of address ranges.
 CIDR List notation is the only option for setting IPv6 addresses.

-To issure that you are in CIDR List notation.
+To ensure that you are in CIDR List notation.
 Click the small check box at the end of the IPv4 address box.

 .. image:: ../manual-images/Network-Interfaces-Static-Proto-IPv4-CIDR.png
   :width: 700